truenas/documentation/content/SCALE/SCALEUIReference/Credentials/LocalUsersScreensScale.md

 {{< /expand >}}

 ### Directories and Permissions settings
-**Directory and Permissions** settings pecify the user home directory and the permissions for that home directory.
+**Directory and Permissions** settings specify the user home directory and the permissions for that home directory.
 {{< expand "Click Here for More Information" "v" >}}

 ![AddUserDirPermsAuthSettings](/images/SCALE/22.02/AddUserDirPermsAuthSettings.png "Add User Directories, Permissions and Authentication Settings")